aseemrb/Effects-of-Graph-Convs-in-Deep-Nets/README.md

-# Effects of Graph Convolutions in Deep Networks
+# Effects of Graph Convolutions in Multi-layer Networks
-This repository contains the source code for all the experiments in our paper about the capacity of graph convolutions in deep networks.
+This repository contains the source code for all the experiments in our paper about the capacity of graph convolutions in multi-layer networks.
 A preprint can be found on arXiv: [https://arxiv.org/abs/2204.09297](https://arxiv.org/abs/2204.09297).

 ### Abstract